Biography

 She holds a PhD In Nursing from DeMontfort University's Mary Seacole Research Centre, and a Masters in Public Sector Management from the Aston Business School, University of Aston in Birmingham.

-Dr Watson addionally also contributes to the Facuty's Masters and Doctoral Programmes as internal monitor, supervisor and VIVA Chair.
-She participated in the Faculty's early establishment and ongoing development of the undergraduate Health, Social Care and Nursing curricula spanning a period of over 15 years.
+Dr Watson contributes to the Facuty's Masters and Doctoral Programmes as internal monitor, supervisor and VIVA Chair.
+She was a core participant in the Faculty's early establishment and ongoing development of the undergraduate Health, Social Care and Nursing curricula spanning a period of over 15 years.
 She has been a core member of production teams including the flagship innovative Future Nurse Curricumum (FNC) development, leading the authorship and co-authorship of a number of teaching and learning materials, now successfully launched into presentation.
 She was module chair leading the innovative level 2 theory only module which successfully served a variety of student cohorts, including undergraduate RN students, RN Degree apprentice students and Nursing Associates (NA's).
 She has supported postgraduate Master's programmes in the faculty, and continues to contribute to a number of other undergraduate modules in presentation as monitor, internal examiner, Lead portfolio assessor and forum facilitator.

 Prior to being appointed at the Open University, she was a Senior Lecturer and School Lead for interprofessional Education, in another HEI, collaborating across two universities to coordinate a successful innovative community learning and teaching initiative for combined medical, nursing, and other allied health professional undergraduate students.
 She also devised, developed and led a successful innovative Primary Care Nursing education module for final year undergraduates, which became an essential criteria for RN employment in community nursing environments to improve recruitment in one English region.